mesosphere/dcos-docs-site/pages/ksphere/d2kf/1.0.1-0.3.0/user-management/index.md

 Prerequisites:
 - Administrative access to a properly configured Konvoy cluster via `kubectl`

-D2iQ Kubeflow comes with a set of predefined Kubernetes `ClusterRoles` designed to simplify the workflow of Kubeflow administrators who want to onboard new team members.
+D2KF comes with a set of predefined Kubernetes `ClusterRoles` designed to simplify the workflow of Kubeflow administrators who want to onboard new team members.

 Because a single Kubeflow user needs to interact with Kubernetes resources across both the Kubeflow namespace and their own Kubeflow `Profile` namespace, D2iQ recommends appropriately permissioned `ClusterRole` objects.
 As with all matters regarding security, we encourage you to thoroughly review permissions set by our predefined `ClusterRoles` in conjunction with your security team.